Dre Campbell Farm

 They may have soil on them.
 Besides, there is always the chance of bird droppings landing on crops as they grow outside.

 You can never be too careful; however, do not use soap to wash vegetables.
-Instead, explore these natural methods of disinfecting fruits and vegetables to get rid of worms, parasites, bugs, bacteria, and more.
+Instead, explore these natural methods to disinfect fruits and vegetables.
+They effectively remove worms, parasites, bugs, bacteria, and more.

 You can make your own fruit and vegetable wash using simple ingredients already at home.
-Moreover, they are safe, effective, and very easy to use.
+Moreover, it is safe, effective, and very easy to use.

 1. Rinse Them Under Running Water